ClimateArtWorkshops.jpg

 THE UNDERWATER: BROWARD is the latest edition of this campaign to enhance community engagement on climate change through art and has been jointly funded by the Community Foundation of Broward, and Broward County's Cultural Division, and Resilient Environment Department.

-Through this initiative, 10 Broward County Public schools will receive climate art workshops in February and March engaging an estimated 1,000 students.
-Public art installations illustrating the site's ground elevation will be completed as part of the project, and there will be several community engagement events open to all Broward residents and visitors.
+Through this initiative, 10 Broward County Public schools received climate art workshops in February and March of 2024, engaging an estimated 1,000 students.
+Public art installations illustrating the site's ground elevation were completed as part of the project, and there were several community engagement events open to all Broward residents and visitors.

-In coordination with Broward County Resilient Environment Department and Broward Cultural Division, the projects will use data-driven art to systematically reveal vulnerability to rising seas and mobilize residents to demand that government equitably plan for a future impacted by climate change.
+In coordination with Broward County Resilient Environment Department and Broward Cultural Division, the projects used data-driven art to systematically reveal vulnerability to rising seas and mobilize residents to demand that government equitably plan for a future impacted by climate change.

 “By mapping the impending crisis, I make the invisible visible.
 Block by block, house by house, neighbor by neighbor, I want to make the future impact of sea level rise something impossible to ignore.
 “I hope to engage my neighbors as problem solvers who will learn and work together now to better prepare themselves and their heirs for the chaos to come.”